 Check out Annex Gallery, connected to Taylor Books!
 Such a sweet, well done shop.
 Wish we had one in Morgantown.

 Speaking of wishing we had in Morgantown – en route I stopped at Tamarack Marketplace – a huge craft shop and gallery in Beckeley WV – most of it is crafty but always love checking out their gallery and finding my local faves like Leslie Norris / Sugar Pop Press and Fierce Sonia (right from webside OMG need to buy one of hers).
 Love the use of collage mixed media with the figure and the bright colors!!

 [Some of my favorite work is collage.
 Feminist artists have used the media as a disruption of the traditional “high art” for awhile.
 Like Hannah Hoch, one of the Dada artists, or Mary Beth Edelson, fabulous 2nd wave feminist artist.
 I’ve made some collages recently myself – I love to play with text, my drawing, coupled with clippings from art mags.
 It’s just so much fun to play with form, shape and meaning.]

 This is one from my recent series, “Into the Weeds.”
 You may recognize some of the clippings from artists Judy Chicago (central figure, walking around in one of her Dry Ice installations), Joan Jonas (two smaller figures, still from one of her performance videos) and Joan Mitchell (left, one of her Orange paintings).
 The text is just grabbed from a magazine, and I love the play with layers/generations/various media of feminist art, along with my own self portrait drawing and the text which speaks to the complexity of feminism….

-I own several prints by Leslie Norris, always love her fun poppy style (left from her website)!
+Also at Tamarack: Leslie Norri (left).
+I own several prints by her, always love her fun poppy style (left from her website)!

 If you appreciate the content and would like to support my work, please share with a friend and consider a tip!